Myortv/Goloniel-docs/README.md

-# Goloniel
+# Goloniel docs and design

-Goloniel is great text based role-play project, and this repository contans ... and all additicional information about project.
+Repository contains figma design files and some "project-wide" documentation.
+Feel free to open issues with some design ideas.